Are you packing for university and leaving the comfort of your own home and kitchen for the first time...

-Why the Viaduct is the BEST place to live in Durham
+Why the Viaduct is the Most Popular Student Area in Durham

 The Viaduct area of Durham is one of the most popular for students looking to find the perfect house when they choose to live out.
 The Viaduct is named after the railway viaduct that stretches across the streets just past North Road, although generally all the houses in the immediate area past Framwellgate Bridge will be listed as in ‘The Viaduct’.